-If you deposit money into a savings account, even if it is a high-yield account, the value of your cash can be quickly eroded by inflation.
+Suppose you deposit money into a savings account, even a high-yield one.
+In that case, the value of your cash can be quickly eroded by inflation.

-One of the cornerstone philosophies at 40PlusFinance is that you should invest in cash flowing assets using a plan like we talk about here on this blog.
+One of the cornerstone philosophies at 40PlusFinance is that you should invest in cash-flowing assets using a plan, as discussed here on this blog.

-With that said, if you do indeed have $100,000, here are six things you could do with it, including ways to make some extra money while also protecting your original investment.
+With that said, if you have $100,000, here are six things you could do with it, including ways to make some extra money while protecting your original investment.